danielroelfs/danielroelfs.com/content/posts/2023-sunrise-sunset-differences/index.md

 Seems like the largest difference occur around the 20th of June when Oslo gets about 2 full hours of daylight more than Oslo.

-{{< sidenote br="1em" >}}
-solar noon: the time the sun is at its highest point in the sky
-{{< /sidenote >}}

 Finally, let's look at the effect of longitude (how far east or west a place is) on the sunset/sunrise times.
-The easiest way to look at this is to compare the time solar noon happens.
+The easiest way to look at this is to compare the time solar noon{{< sidenote >}}solar noon: the time the sun is at its highest point in the sky{{< /sidenote >}} happens.
 Due to (most of) mainland Europe being in the same time zone ([CET](https://en.wikipedia.org/wiki/Central_European_Time)), it's 12:00 at the same time across central Europe.
 However, the sun did not get the note and still travels (from Earth perspective) in a very consistent pace from east to west.
 This means that the sun arrives first in Poland and leaves last in Spain.
 This means that solar noon is unequal across the continent.
 Let's look at when solar noon happens across the four cities in this analysis.

 ``` r
 data |>